emidombek/nomada-photo/docs/README.md

  *Special Thanks*

  - I would like to acknowledge my daughter and husband for their support and understanding during this time of intense learning.
- - My mentor Juliia for her guidance and suggestions went above and beyond in making sure I could make my vision for this website come to life.
+ - My mentor Juliia for her guidance and suggestions who went above and beyond pushing me and making sure I could make my vision for this website come to life.

  *Design, IDE & Code*